 We love our speciality and wish to give back through excellence in research, teaching and above all training.

-Our registrars have access to some of the best placements and jobs available and have become the pride of many departments.
+Our registrars have access to some of the best placements and jobs available in the world and have become the pride of many departments.

 Join us for a chat on our forum page, our annual academic meeting RLHOTS or for a drink during one of our social events if you would like to find out more.